Data-Science-for-Linguists/NLSS_Project/final_report.md

 The goal of the machine learning section is to be able to predict the percentage of positive and negative comments a given video will have based on the stream statistics, docket list, and player list.

+An overall sentiment score was determined for each episode by calculating the fraction of positive scores over the total number of comments in the episode.
+It was determined that videos ranged from 40% positive as a low and 60% positive as a high.

 ![Sentiment Split](images/SentimentSplit.PNG)